2AA4-W24/a3-maze-runner-take-two-nasrallr/README.md

 Once the graph is built, graph traversal algorithms can be applied to find a path from the entry node to the exit node.
 The algorithms explore the graph, starting from the entry node, and follow the edges to navigate through the maze.
 Any graph traversal algorithm impkements the GraphTraverser algorithm, which requires the path to be returned as Map<Node, Node>, the path is then reconstructed based on the sequence of nodes visited by the algorithm to represent the shortest path as type Path.
 Overall the graph representation of the maze allows us to use a variety of graph traversal algorithms, such as Breadth-First Search (BFS), to find a path that solves the maze.

 2) True and False Representations
 In the Maze class, the maze is represented as a two-dimensional list of Boolean values, where each element corresponds to a cell in the maze.
 If a given value in the two-dimensional list of Boolean values is false, that means the cell is an open space (i.e ' '), if a given value is true, that means that the cell is a wall (i.e '#').
-Example:
+For example:

         #####
         #####